Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

 The computation of the model likelihood is generally intractable.
-Equation~\eqref{eq:lik} involves a summation over all possible $Q^n$ different latent configurations, which becomes computationally prohibitive when $n$ and $Q$ are large.
+Equation~\eqref{eq:lik} involves a summation over all possible $Q^n$ different latent configurations of the nodes, which becomes computationally prohibitive when $n$ and $Q$ are large.
 In the context of latent variable models, the Expectation-Maximization (EM) algorithm \citep{demp:lair:rubi:77} is commonly used to address this issue.
 However, the \texttt{EM} algorithm cannot be directly applied to SBMs.
-This is because the \texttt{E}-step, which involves computing the conditional posterior distribution of the latent variables $P(\bm{Z} | \bm{Y})$, is itself intractable in SBMs \citep[see, e.g.,][]{mati:robi:14}.
-One possible solution is to employ variational approximations of the \texttt{EM} algorithm, known as Variational \texttt{EM} \citep[\texttt{VEM}][]{jord:etal:99}.
+This is because the \texttt{E}-step, which involves computing the conditional posterior distribution of the latent variables $P(\bZ | \bY)$, is itself intractable in SBMs \citep[see, e.g.,][]{mati:robi:14}.
+One possible solution is to employ variational approximations of the \texttt{EM} algorithm, known as Variational \texttt{EM} \citep[\texttt{VEM,}][]{jord:etal:99}.
+Below, we recall the classical approach for the \texttt{VEM} algorithm.